How Assessments Work

-StarSkaters and Competitive Skaters may advance through the Skate Canada Testing program in several areas: Freeskate, Dance, Skills and Interpretive.
-It takes many years of hard work to complete all the test levels.
-Tests are divided into: Low and High Tests
+StarSkaters and Competitive Skaters may advance through the Skate Canada Assessment program in several areas: Freeskate, Dance, Skills and Interpretive.
+It takes many years of hard work to complete all the assessment levels.
+Assessments are divided into: Club and Regional Assessments

 Regional assessment days are scheduled every few months by the Region.
 Regional assessments are centralized, which means that skaters from throughout the BC Coast Region are expected to travel to designated club rinks in the Lower Mainland to do their assessments.
 To apply for a Regional Assessment please follow the link: Coast Registry

-Volunteers are used to coordinate and run the test days.
+Volunteers are used to coordinate and run the Regional assessment days.
 Did you know that the judges at the Regional assessment days are volunteers too?

-Proper skating attire including, skating dress or competition outfit is mandatory for all tests.
+Proper skating attire including, skating dress or competition outfit is mandatory for all assessments.

-Some tests may be taken at competitions.
-To test at a competition means the skater must skate in the level above what she/he has already passed.
+Some assessments may be taken at competitions.
+To take an assessment at a competition means the skater must skate in the level above what they have already passed.
 This is called “skating up”.
-Registration for testing at competitions is done online (same process as High test applications- see MSC test application process page for more details), and is a separate process from the registration for the competition itself.
+Registration for assessments at competitions is done online at Coast Registry

 Skaters will know if they passed or need to retry their assessment(s) immediately after a Club assessment is complete.
-At a Regional Assessment day, skaters will know their results by the end of the test day or competition.
-Coaches will receive the test sheets with the evaluator's marks and comments shortly after the test day, and will review the sheets with their skaters.
+At a Regional Assessment day, skaters will know their results by the end of the assessment day or competition.
+Coaches will receive the Assessment sheets with the evaluator's marks and comments shortly after the assessment day, and will review the sheets with their skaters.